jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 Parallel processing is most effective when huge amounts of data need to be processed, that don’t have to be processed in a particular order.

 Even though you spread the threads, you still have to transport the data that is processed in those threads to the computer on which the thread is running.
 All data has to be communicated over the network.
 All the data to process, and all the process results have to be transferred over the network.
 If the computation is much harder than the transportation of data, than it might be worth it to parallel process it.
-Or at least, there must be some sort of viable ratio to it.
+Or at least, there might be some sort of viable ratio to it.

 There should be a central host of the parallel process.
 This host manages the delegation of work to the different computers.